Why Study At Regent International School?

 The American Curriculum

-The American Curriculum is a flexible, student-centred education system that focuses on developing the whole child — academically, socially, and emotionally.
-It emphasises creativity, collaboration, and independent thinking, helping students build the skills they need for success in school, university, and life.
+The American curriculum at RIS is a flexible, student-centred programme designed to develop the whole child; academically, socially and emotionally.
+It emphasises creativity, collaboration and independent thinking, helping students build confidence in expressing their ideas and solving problems.

 Egyptian Ministry Curriculum